Portland, OR Bicycle Accident Lawyer

 Bicycle Accident Reports and News from the Portland, OR Area

 A cyclist was killed after being struck by a car on Riverside Drive and Oakville Road near Albany after 5:30 p.m.
 Tuesday, according to a Linn County Sheriff's Department news release.
 Further details were not available.
+They cyclist was pinned underneath the vehicle after the initial impact.

 - Page 1